confluentinc/ksql/docs/developer-guide/ksqldb-rest-api/query-endpoint.md

 Response JSON Object:

+- **header** (object): Information about the result.
+    - **header.queryId**: (string): the unique id of the query.
+This can be useful when debugging.
+    For example, when looking in the logs or processing log for errors or issues.
+    - **header.key**: (string)(since v2): the list of key columns, if the result is a table.
+    This defines the schema for the data returned later in **row.key**.
+    - **header.schema**: (string): the list of columns being returned.
+This defines the schema for the data returned later in **row.columns**.
 - **row** (object): A single row being returned.
 This will be null if an error is being returned.
+    - **row.key** (array): If the data being returned is a table, the primary key of the row.
+    The key may be one or more values than uniquely identify the row.
+The schema of the key was already supplied in **header.key**.
+    Updates with the same key _replace_ previous values for the row.
-- **row.columns** (array): The values contained in the row.
+    - **row.columns** (array): The values of the columns requested.
+The schema of the columns was already supplied in **header.schema**.
-- **row.columns[i]** (?): The value contained in a single column for the row.
-The value type depends on the type of the column.
+    - **row.tombstone** (boolean)(since v2): the row is a deletion of a previously row.
+    The **row.key** field contains the unique key of the row that has been deleted.
+    Prior to v2 of the API, tombstones were not returned as part of the response.
 - **finalMessage** (string): If this field is non-null, it contains a final message from the server.
+    This signifies successful completion of the query.
     No additional rows will be returned and the server will end the response.
 - **errorMessage** (string): If this field is non-null, an error has been encountered while running the statement.
+    This signifies unsuccessful completion of the query.
     No additional rows are returned and the server will end the response.

 ## Examples